pmnord/portfolio/README.md

 - Quiz App

 When I'm not developing web apps, I'm usually reading, doing the crossword, or playing the latest indie game that _piques my creative interest_.
+I also keep my programming skills sharp by solving problems on LeetCode, which you can find **here**, and by contributing to open source projects **such as this one**.

 - I enjoy:
     - reading